How Much Do Fruits and Vegetables Cost?

 Selecting snack foods to price

 A wide variety of snack foods is available at retail stores across the Nation.
-ERS selected 20 snack foods from among the snacks that children 6-13 years of age reported eating in the 2005-08 National Health and Nutrition Examination Surveys (NHANES).
+ERS selected 20 snack foods from among the snacks that children 6-13 years of age reported eating in the 2005-08 National Health and Nutrition Examination Surveys (NHANES); these snacks include salty chips and crackers, baked and sweet goods, and frozen treats.
 In NHANES, participants report the types and quantities of foods that they eat over two non-consecutive days.
 The 20 selected snack foods are commonly consumed, require little or no preparation, and are available in grocery stores and other food retailers.
 Most of these snacks are high in calories, added sugars, fat, and/or sodium, and can be considered less healthy relative to fruits and vegetables.

-Twenty fruits and vegetables (both fresh and processed) were identified as possible replacements for snack foods.
+ERS also identified and priced 20 fruits and vegetables (both fresh and processed) that are possible replacements for these snack foods.
 Some of these items, such as fresh apples and bananas, are already commonly consumed by children; others are not.
-For 12 of the 20 fruits and vegetables, children reported eating, on average, less than ½-cup equivalent (similar to a "serving" as defined in the Dietary Guidelines for Americans and also similar to the size of many fruit cups sold in supermarkets for snacks and lunch boxes).
-It was particularly difficult to find vegetable options, as children tend to consume most vegetables infrequently and in small amounts.
-ERS researchers assumed that sweet potatoes (not commonly consumed by children) might be an acceptable alternative snack for children, as sweet potatoes are easy to microwave and have a sweet taste.
-Similar reasoning was used to complete the list of fruit and vegetable snacks.
+For 12 of the 20 fruits and vegetables, children reported, on average, eating less than ½-cup equivalent; this amount approximates a "serving" as defined in the Dietary Guidelines for Americans and is also similar to the size of many fruit cups sold in supermarkets for snacks and lunch boxes.
+It was particularly difficult to find vegetable options, as these tend to be consumed by children infrequently and in small amounts.
+ERS researchers assumed that sweet potatoes (not commonly consumed by children) might be an acceptable snack alternative for children, as sweet potatoes are easy to microwave and have a sweet taste.
+Similar reasoning was used to complete the list of fruit and vegetable snack substitutions.